Pro-slavery ideology in the United States: Effects of the "positive good" argument for slavery

 Before the 1830s, the support for slavery was weakening in the South.
 During this period many Southerners agreed that, in the abstract, slavery constituted an evil.
-They claimed that they had no participation in its introduction, and laid blame of the existence of the institution on "old Grandam Britain".
+They claimed that they had not participated in its introduction, and laid the blame of the existence of the institution on "old Grandam Britain".
 Nonetheless, few Southerners were willing to also call slavery "a sin".
 This attitude resulted in a situation where "slave states contained a great many more anti-slavery societies than the free states".
 After the abolitionists escalated their intellectual attacks against slavery, pro-slavery Southerners felt threatened, and retaliated with their own philosophical and morality-based justifications to defend involuntary servitude.
 The pro-slavery adherents felt compelled to take a hardline stance and engaged in a vehement and growing ideological defense of slavery.
 Pro-slavery intellectuals and slaveholders began to rationalize slavery as a positive good that benefited both owners and the enslaved.
 Calhoun believed that the "ownership of Negros" was both a right and an obligation, causing the pro-slavery intelligentsia to position enslavement as a paternalistic and socially beneficial relationship, that required reciprocal "duties" from the enslaved.

 Another aspect of "slavery as a positive good" motivated some Southern white women to offer the enslaved on plantations material goods, as well as maternal care of those they considered "unfit or feeble-minded Negros".
-However, all black people were generally, though not universally, believed to be a genetically inferior "race", the schooling of whom would be a waste, as they could not be educated.
+However, all black people were generally, though not universally, believed to be an inherently inferior "race", the schooling of whom would be a waste, as they could not be educated.
 Some plantation mistresses spent considerable time in an attempt to "civilize" their enslaved laborers by providing food, shelter, and affection.
 In this sense, antebellum Southern women saw the enslaved as childlike, in need of protection.
 While engaging in this type of activity, they also attempted to convince the plantation enslaved, who were denied contact with the many abolitionist newspapers, that their condition was far better than those of the white or black factory workers in the industrial North.